Petit chien à bélière: Description

 The pendant is a small object - only 1.5 cm long.
 It is one of the first examples of metalsmithing at the end of the 4th millennium BCE.
-It represents a synthesis of all the metallurgical techniques known in the region of Susa during the era of Uruk.
+It represents a synthesis of all the metallurgical techniques known in the Susa region during the era of Uruk.
 It provides interesting information about one of the two known dog breeds in the Susan plain.

-In this era, metallurgical techniques used a process where ore was melted to extract the metal and the metal was then poured into molds often at temperatures greater than 800 °C.
+In this era, metallurgical techniques used a process of melting ore to extract the metal, which was then poured into molds, often at temperatures greater than 800 °C.

 The fabrication techniques include cire perdue casting for the large part of the body and "hot drawing" of the ears and tail, with additional material for the back of the dog.

 The connection of the ring with the main body cannot be made with a simple binding, for there is a risk of melting the main body.
 In what is one of the first examples of the use of brazing in history, a mixture of copper and gold is used without the need for an elevated temperature.

-The dog is not representative of the elegant Arab greyhounds seen on ceramic vases discovered in the cities of Suse I, but is a domesticated rustic breed which was adapted for herding sheep.
+The dog is not representative of the elegant Arab greyhounds seen on ceramic vases discovered in the cities of Suse I, but is a domesticated rustic breed adapted for herding sheep.